singdeepak/Job-Board/README.md

   - **Password:** `password`

 ### 2. Job Management (Admin Only)
+- Admin can acces their dashboard by appending /admin
 - Admin can **Create, Read, Update, Delete** jobs.
 - Fields in jobs table:
   - `title` (required)